Now Shipping!

 Back Cover

-Accepting: Paypal, Venmo, and cashed checks/money orders - Contact below!
+Accepting: Paypal, Venmo, Zelle, and cashed checks/money orders - Contact below!
+Please contact also for combination pricing with Volumes I through III!

 Richard Newman Books